- Purchase the complete Expat Arrivals Egypt Guide (PDF)

 Expats in Egypt must be respectful of the local Islamic customs.
 Many Egyptian businessmen are not available during Ramadan, and as Friday is the Islamic holy day, the working week runs from Sunday to Thursday.

 English is widely spoken and understood but a basic knowledge of Arabic will be appreciated.
 People with titles should be addressed using their title and surname.
-Business cards should be printed in both English and Arabic and if someone gives their card, expats should treat it with respect.
+Business cards should be printed in both English and Arabic and if someone offers their card, expats should treat it with respect.